Munich Security Conference: European Defense Townhall

+As a public event series, the European Defense Townhall (EDT) promotes direct dialogue between citizens and stakeholders in European security and defense policy in cities across Europe.

 Awards and networks

 Awards and support programs initiated by the MSC.

 Ewald von Kleist Award

 Since 2009, the award has been given to individuals who made a special contribution to peace and conflict resolution.
-The laureates receive a medal with the inscription "Peace through Dialogue", as recently John McCain (2018), Alexis Tsipras and Zoran Zaev (2019), the United Nations (2020), Angela Merkel (2021), Jens Stoltenberg (2022), Finland and Sweden (2023), as well as Mia Amor Mottley and John F. Kerry (2024).
+The laureates receive a medal with the inscription "Peace through Dialogue", as John McCain (2018), Alexis Tsipras and Zoran Zaev (2019), the United Nations (2020), Angela Merkel (2021), Jens Stoltenberg (2022), Finland and Sweden (2023), Mia Amor Mottley and John F. Kerry (2024), Kaja Kallas (2025), the Ukrainian People (2026).